AlexanderStocks/JavaJanitor/README.md

 Automatic refactoring of code
 Enforcement of coding standards and best practices Optimization of code
-Reporting of code quality metrics
+Reporting of code quality metric
 Integration with popular development tools

 ## Getting Started